rosell-dk/htaccess-capability-tester/README.md

 # API overview

-## Test methods in HtaccessCapabilityTester:
+## Test methods in HtaccessCapabilityTester

 All the test methods returns a test result, which is *true* for success, *false* for failure or *null* for inconclusive.